TomasTomecek/devconf-2014-ipython/README.md

 devconf-2014-ipython
 ====================

-Repository with stuff for ipython lab at Developer Confrence 2014.
+Repository with stuff for ipython lab at Developer Conference 2014.

 Files
 -----